LSSTDESC/rail/docs/source/user_guide/what_is_rail.rst

 RAIL
 ====

-.. there's a lot here, I've written a short intro to what RAIL is but not sure what else to summarize/what to leave

-RAIL (Redshift Assessment Infrastructure Layers) is a flexible open-source software library built around the testing and generation of photometric redshift PDFs.
-Its main features are:
+RAIL (Redshift Assessment Infrastructure Layers) is a flexible open-source software library built around photometric redshift PDFs.
+Its two primary functions are:

+1. Production of photo-z data products at-scale for LSST
+2. Stress-testing of multiple photo-z estimation approaches

+By providing both functionalities in the same package, the exact same estimation procedure validated through controlled experimentation may be easily applied to real data.
+A number of these photo-z estimation procedures (or algorithms) are made available within RAIL as sub-packages.

+There are three main steps, or stages, that are used within RAIL to provide the above functionalities.
+These are:

-* generating photometric catalogs of galaxies and modifying them to add noise and biases (:ref:`creation stage <Creation>`)
+* generating photometric catalogs of galaxies and modifying them to add noise and biases (:ref:`creation stage <Creation>`, which can be skipped if you already have real data)
-* using photometric data to generate photometric redshift PDFs, both for individual galaxies and entire catalogs (:ref:`estimation stage <Estimation>`)
+* using that photometric data to generate photometric redshift PDFs, both for individual galaxies and entire catalogs (:ref:`estimation stage <Estimation>`)
-* comparing the estimated photometric redshifts to known true values, in order to assess the performance of the estimation algorithm (:ref:`evaluation stage <Evaluation>`)
+* comparing the generated photometric redshift PDFs to known true values, in order to assess the performance of the estimation algorithm (:ref:`evaluation stage <Evaluation>`)

-RAIL enables production of photo-z data products at-scale for LSST as well as stress-testing of multiple estimation approaches in the presence of realistically complex systematic imperfections in the input photometry and prior information (such as template libraries and training sets) under science-agnostic and science-specific metrics.
-By providing both functionalities in the same package, the exact same estimation procedure validated through controlled experimentation may be applied to real data without loss of validity.
-To support such an ambitious goal, RAIL has a highly modular structure encompassing three aspects of this kind of experiment, enabled by specialized object types; however, the result is that RAIL is unavoidably complicated.
-This overview seeks to present the foundational building blocks that underlie RAIL's structure, the overarching organizational philosophy, and the specific types of included functionality.
+For a more in-depth explanation of what these stages are and how they work, take a look at :ref:`What are RAIL stages?`.
+To get started with using RAIL interactively in Jupyter notebooks and Python scripts, take a look at :ref:`Interactive usage`.
+For use on large datasets in parallel, particularly for use on HPC, take a look at :ref:`Pipeline Usage`.

+.. do we explain pipelines vs interactive usage quickly here as well?

+.. at the moment everything below this can be moved to other locations

 ------------------------------------
 Introduction to stages and pipelines